Share this post

 GRE Exam Structure

 Educational Testing Service or ETS administers and conducts the GRE General Test.
-It is a 3-hour and 45-minute long computer-adaptive test and has a total score of 340 marks.
+It is a 1-hour and 58-minute long computer-adaptive test and has a total score of 340 points.

 IN THIS BLOG: